pgporada/ansible-role-vim/README.md

 Role Name
 =========
-Phil's Vim setup
+Phil's setup to install vim and git.

 Requirements
 ------------

-None.
-The role installs vim and git.
+None for systems running on the Linux kernel.
+For OSX you will need Homebrew.

 Role Variables